The definitive guide to SLAM & mobile mapping

 REAL-TIME FEEDBACK

-Leading mobile mappers with a tablet display will show you the quality of your capture as you work, offering real-time feedback on your scan.
+Leading mobile mapping devices have a tablet display will show you the quality of your capture as you work, offering real-time feedback on your scan.
 Miss a spot?
 The screen will show you, so you can immediately make a correction.

 Mobile mapping vs terrestrial laser scanning